Should you use Form 1116?

 Unfortunately, these particular cases will only apply to a small number of US expats abroad.
 Primarily those who have a small income that they are already paying foreign taxes.
 If it does apply to you, the IRS does not require filing Form 1116 to claim the foreign tax credit.

 Foreign Tax Credit vs. Foreign Earned Income Exclusion

 It is possible to file both FTC and FEIE forms on your expat tax returns.
 However, we would like to make you aware that you cannot file form 1116 on an income already being excluded from your US tax return via the Foreign Earned Income Exclusion.

-If you file Form 2555 (FEIE) then switch the next year to Form 1116 (FTC) and revoke your FEIE claim, you may not be able to claim FEIE for up to five years unless the IRS directs you otherwise.
-So flip-flopping between tax approaches is not recommended, however unfortunately the majority of tax firms just by default choose FEIE for taxpayers even if not as beneficial for them.
+If you file Form 2555 (FEIE) and then switch the next year to Form 1116 (FTC) and revoke your FEIE claim, you may not be able to claim FEIE for up to five years unless the IRS directs you otherwise.
+So flip-flopping between tax approaches is not recommended.
+However, unfortunately, the majority of tax firms just by default choose FEIE for taxpayers, even if not as beneficial for them.
 Luckily at MyExpatTaxes, we run an optimization model to determine the best tax approach for your specific situation.

 You also cannot claim the Additional Child Tax Credit under the Foreign Earned Income Exclusion, but you can under The Foreign Tax Credit.

 Another thing to consider when deciding whether or not to file FTC or FEIE is how much money you have earned.
 If you earned less than the annual threshold ($112,000 in 2022) and pay little to no foreign taxes abroad, you would be better off filing FEIE, but bear in mind you will need to meet the IRS requirements to prove you live abroad.